vabarbosa/veremin/README.md

 This repository contains a video theremin based on [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet).

-The PoseNet [Camera Demo](https://github.com/tensorflow/tfjs-models/tree/master/posenet/demos#demo-1-camera) is modified to allows you to make music by moving your hands/arms in front of a web camera.
+The PoseNet [Camera Demo](https://github.com/tensorflow/tfjs-models/tree/master/posenet/demos#demo-1-camera) is modified to allow you to make music by moving your hands/arms in front of a web camera.

 PoseNet is used to predict the position of your wrists within the video.
-The app takes the prediction and converts them to raw MIDI values and sent to a connected MIDI device.
+The app takes the prediction and converts them to raw MIDI values which get sent to a connected MIDI device.

 The app is currently a **work in progress** and only supports the Chrome browser (version 43 or later).